Navigation

 Lower back pain

-Lower back pain is very common.
-Almost 2 in every 3 people have pain in their lower back at some point.
-The cause isn’t normally serious and you can often manage the pain yourself.
-But for some people, getting advice from a physiotherapist or doctor is important.
+Lower back pain is pain and stiffness in the area of your back from the bottom of your ribs to the top of your legs.
+The cause isn’t normally serious and you can often manage lower back pain yourself.
+But for some people, it’s important to get advice from a physiotherapist or doctor.

 About lower back pain

-Lower back pain is pain in the area of your back from the bottom of your ribs to the top of your legs.
-It can come from any of the many structures that make up your back.
-These include bones, joints, muscles, ligaments, nerves and tendons.
+Lower back pain can come from any of the many structures that make up your back.
+These include bones, joints, muscles, ligaments, nerves, and tendons.

 Your spine supports your back.
-It’s made up of 24 separate bones called vertebrae stacked on top of one another.
+It’s made up of 33 segments of bone called vertebrae that are stacked on top of one another.
 The lower section of your spine is called the lumbar spine.
-Below the vertebrae, at the bottom of your spine, are bones called your sacrum and coccyx.
+Below the vertebrae, at the bottom of your spine, are bones called the sacrum and coccyx.
 You may hear lower back pain referred to as lumbosacral pain.

-Discs of cartilage sit between each vertebra, acting as shock absorbers and allowing your spine to bend.
-Some lower back pain originates from these discs.
-Your spinal cord threads through the vertebrae, carrying nerve signals between your brain and the rest of your body.
-If nerves at the base of your spine become compressed or inflamed, it can cause sciatica.
-Sciatica is a type of pain that starts in your back or buttocks and spreads down your leg.
+Discs of cartilage sit between each vertebra, which act as shock absorbers and allow your spine to bend.
+Lower back pain can originate from these discs.
+Your spinal cord threads through the vertebrae, and carries nerve signals between your brain and the rest of your body.
+If nerves at the base of your spine become compressed (a pinched nerve in your lower back) or inflamed, it can cause sciatica.
+Sciatica is a type of pain that starts in your back or bottom (buttocks) and spreads down your leg.

-It’s usually difficult for doctors to say exactly what’s causing back pain.
-This is because there are so many different parts to your back and tissues that surround it.
-Even tests such as X-rays and magnetic resonance imaging (MRI) scans aren’t helpful for most people.
+It’s difficult for doctors to find the cause of back pain because there are so many different parts to your back and tissues that surround it.
+Even tests, such as X-rays and magnetic resonance imaging (MRI) scans aren’t helpful for most people.

 An image showing the different parts of the spine